 Despite various lineup changes, with Mustaine remaining the only constant member (bassist Ellefson would depart in 2002 when Mustaine shelved the group while treating an arm injury, yet would subsequently return to the bass player role in 2010, and then be fired from the band in 2021), MEGADETH have sold 38 million records worldwide, earning platinum certification in the United States for six of their fifteen studio albums, and receiving twelve Grammy nominations in total.
 They would walk away with their first Grammy Award in 2017 for the song “Dystopia” in the category of “Best Metal Performance“.

-You simply cannot look at the subgenre of THRASH METAL without recognizing the massive influence that MEGADETH has had throughout the scene’s origin and growth period.
+You simply cannot look at the subgenre without recognizing the massive influence that MEGADETH has had throughout the scene’s origin and growth period.
 Sociologist Keith Kahn-Harris wrote that the mainstream success of MEGADETH was one of the reasons for the expansion of extreme metal to countries where it had previously been unknown.
-They have rarely wavered, with the occasional exception, from their THRASH METAL roots and continue to be an absolute force to be reckoned with within heavy metal as a whole.
+They have rarely wavered, with the occasional exception, from their speed metal roots and continue to be an absolute force to be reckoned with within heavy metal as a whole.

 Number 2. – METALLICA

-Way before the massive tours, multi platinum albums and headlining of major rock and metal festivals, METALLICA was a THRASH METAL band formed in 1981 in Los Angeles by vocalist/guitarist James Hetfield and drummer Lars Ulrich (the band would, however, become based out of San Francisco for the majority of their illustrious career).
+Way before the massive tours, multi platinum albums and headlining of major rock and metal festivals, METALLICA was a band that was formed in 1981 in Los Angeles by vocalist/guitarist James Hetfield and drummer Lars Ulrich (the band would, however, become based out of San Francisco for the majority of their illustrious career).

 The name “METALLICA” can be credited to a friend of Ulrich‘s named Ron Quintana, who was brainstorming names for a metal fanzine and was considering either “MetalMania” or “Metallica“.
 Upon hearing the two names, Ulrich wanted METALLICA for his own band, so he suggested Quintana use “MetalMania” instead.
 Guitarist Dave Mustaine would reply to an advertisement for a lead guitarist and be recruited after Ulrich and Hetfield saw all of his expensive guitar equipment.